-Foam Treatments: When foam is used as the carrier for chemical material, the volume of foam that is applied shall be the amount required to equal the concentration rate and volume specified by the label directions when applied as a liquid.
+Foam Treatments: Treatment is accomplished by applying the chemical as specified by the label directions.
+When foam is used as the carrier for chemical material, the volume of foam that is applied shall be the amount required to equal the concentration rate and volume specified by the label directions when applied as a liquid.

-NOTE: Contracts and graphs must specify when foam treatment is used.
+NOTE: Contracts and graphs must specify when foam treatment is used. and clearly state the name and the EPA Registration number of the product used.